 That is all behind me and in the past now, and there it will stay.
 Pastures are new, fresh and green now.
 My reasons to pursue a life as a woman was not fuelled by any sexual motivation, only to fulfil my underlying need to settle the internal turbulence I have endured all of my life.
 Thoughts of having a partner have not been an aspect of life that I have felt that I want or need at this stage in my life.
 However, looking to the future I am uncertain if that will remain my point of view.
 Part of me feels that I am protecting myself as a result of my past experiences.
 The other concern is where do I begin?
 While I have doubts, I also know what having the company, love and closeness of another in your life feels like.
 Now, as I am more settled in myself I feel that the desire for companionship may grow stronger as time goes on.

 There are times when I have shuddered at the mere thought of having someone else in my daily life; upsetting when, what and how I choose to live my life.
 Perhaps it’s simply an automatic reaction after two failed marriages and a long term relationship.
 On the whole I am a very positive person, and once I decide to do something I can become single minded in that pursuit.
 A trait that may not have helped too much with those close to me in the past.
 Nevertheless, I am a woman now with a completely different stance in the world and all that goes with it.
-I have lived alone for the past six years and quite happy with my life, although a certain question has re-entered my thoughts more recently.
+I have lived alone for the past six years and quite happy with my life, but the question has re-entered my thoughts more recently.
 Like a butterfly that settles on a flower for a short while and then flutters away leaving the flower intact and unchanged.
 Will I spend the rest of my life alone?